 While we cannot guarantee sightings of the birds listed below, we believe that encountering these species is quite likely during this tour.

-Thursday, March 26 – Day 2: Aransas National Wildlife Refuge and Rockport.
-This morning, we take a 3-hour boat trip to the Aransas National Wildlife Refuge to see the Whooping Cranes and a variety of other wading, shore, and waterbirds.
-We have the opportunity to get close looks at family groups of Whooping Cranes as we cruise through these marshes brimming with bird activity.
-We are likely to see a large variety of waterfowl including Brown and American White Pelicans, White Ibis, Tricolored Heron and several species of wintering ducks.
-After the boat trip, we spend the remainder of the day birding in the Rockport area including Goose Island State Park and Rockport-Tule Creek Nature Preserve.
-These locations offer chances to observe a variety of wintering passerines and waterfowl.
-Overnight: Home2Suites, Corpus Christi Southeast.
+Day 2: Aransas National Wildlife Refuge and Rockport.
+This morning, we take a 3-hour boat trip to the Aransas National Wildlife Refuge to see the Whooping Cranes and a variety of other wading, shore, and water birds.
+The boat trip give us an opportunity to get close looks at family groups of Whooping Cranes as we cruise through the marshes brimming with bird activity.
+We are likely to see a large variety of waterfowl including Brown and American White Pelicans, White Ibis, Tricolored Heron and a variety of wintering ducks.
+After the boat trip, we spend the remainder of the day birding in the Rockport area including Goose Island State Park, Rockport-Tule Creek Nature Preserve and several other nearby birding sites.
+These locations offer chances to observe various wintering passerines and waterfowl.
+Overnight: Hampton Inn and Suites, Rockport-Fulton.

-Friday, March 27 – Day 3: King Ranch.
-We spend the day birding the Norias Division of the King Ranch.
+Day 4: King Ranch.
+We spend the last full of day birding the Norias Division of the King Ranch.
 Norias is located on the southern end of the vast 825,000 acre ranch.
 The mesquite brushlands and oak mottes in this area are one of the few places in Texas where our target bird, the Ferruginous Pygmy-Owl, can be seen with some degree of regularity, although it is not guaranteed due to its secretive nature.
 Additional uncommon species of interest we may see include Tropical Parula, Audubon’s Oriole, Northern Beardless-Tyrannulet, and Botteri’s Sparrow.
 The various habitats in the ranch host many species predominantly found in south Texas, including Harris’s Hawk, White-tailed Hawk, Buff-bellied Hummingbird, Hooded Oriole, Green Jay, Olive Sparrow and Long-billed Thrasher.
 The King Ranch is a haven for wildlife; we have a good chance of seeing White-tailed Deer, Wild Turkey, Javelina, and exotic Nilgai antelope.
 Overnight: Home2 Suites, Corpus Christi Southeast.